-Students who consider themselves inadequately prepared to pursue a college-level course may request assessment to determine whether they need remedial/developmental (R/D) English, mathematics, or reading courses.
-They must complete the appropriate AAPP pretest and, if scores indicate the need, can be placed in an R/D course.
-After completing the final developmental studies course, they must take the AAPP post-test.
+Students who consider themselves inadequately prepared to pursue a college-level course may request assessment to determine whether they need college-prep courses (R/D) English, mathematics, or reading courses.
+They must complete the appropriate AAPP pretest and, if scores indicate the need, may be placed in an R/D course.
+After completing the final developmental studies course, they may proceed to college-level courses.